 Since self-attention is order-independent (i.e. it is an operation on sets), it is common to provide an explicit position signal to the Transformer.
-While the original Transformer used a sinusoidal position signal or learned position embeddings, it has recently become more common to use relative position embeddings [Shaw et al., 2018; Huang et al., 2018a].
+While the original Transformer used a sinusoidal position signal or learned position embeddings, it has recently become more common to use relative position embeddings (Shaw et al., 2018; Huang et al., 2018a).
 Instead of using a fixed embedding for each position, relative position embeddings produce a different learned embedding according to the offset between the "key" and "query" being compared in the self-attention mechanism.
 We use a simplified form of position embeddings where each "embedding" is simply a scalar that is added to the corresponding logit used for computing the attention weights.
 For efficiency, we also share the position embedding parameters across all layers in our model, though within a given layer each attention head uses a different learned position embedding.
 Typically, a fixed number of embeddings are learned, each corresponding to a range of possible key-query offsets.
 In this work, we use 32 embeddings for all of our models with ranges that increase in size logarithmically up to an offset of 128 beyond which we assign all relative positions to the same embedding.
 Note that a given layer is insensitive to relative position beyond 128 tokens, but subsequent layers can build a sensitivity to larger offsets by combining local information from previous layers.
+To summarize, our model is roughly equivalent to the original Transformer proposed by Vaswani et al. (2017) with the exception of removing the Layer Norm bias, placing the layer normalization outside the residual path, and using a different position embedding scheme.
+Since these architectural changes are orthogonal to the experimental factors we consider in our empirical survey of transfer learning, we leave the ablation of their impact for future work.

 As part of our study, we experiment with the scalability of these models, i.e. how their performance changes as they are made to have more parameters or layers.
 Training large models can be non-trivial since they might not fit on a single machine and require a great deal of computation.
 As a result, we use a combination of model and data parallelism and train models on "slices" of Cloud TPU Pods.5 TPU pods are are multi-rack ML supercomputers that contain 1,024 TPU v3 chips connected via a high-speed 2D mesh interconnect with supporting CPU host machines.
-We leverage the Mesh TensorFlow library [Shazeer et al., 2018] for ease of implementation of both model parallelism and data parallelism [Krizhevsky, 2014].
+We leverage the Mesh TensorFlow library (Shazeer et al., 2018) for ease of implementation of both model parallelism and data parallelism (Krizhevsky, 2014).

-2.2 The Colossal Clean Crawled Corpus
+2.2.
+The Colossal Clean Crawled Corpus

-Much of the previous work on transfer learning for NLP makes use of large unlabeled datasets for unsupervised learning.
+Much of the previous work on transfer learning for NLP makes use of large unlabeled data sets for unsupervised learning.
 In this paper, we are interested in measuring the effect of the quality, characteristics, and size of this unlabeled data.
-To generate datasets that satisfy our needs, we leverage Common Crawl as a source of text scraped from the web.
-Common Crawl has previously been used as a source of text data for NLP, for example to train an n-gram language model [Buck et al., 2014], for commonsense reasoning [Trinh and Le, 2018], for mining parallel texts for machine translation [Smith et al., 2013], as a pre-training dataset [Baevski et al., 2019; Zellers et al., 2019; Liu et al., 2019c], and even simply as a giant text corpus for testing optimizers [Anil et al., 2019].
+To generate data sets that satisfy our needs, we leverage Common Crawl as a source of text scraped from the web.
+Common